THE PROS AND CONS OF BAMBOO FLOORING

 4. Easy Maintenance – Bamboo floors come pre-finished and are as easy to maintain as any other pre-finished wood floor.
 You can usually get away with a quick sweep or vacuuming once a week to remove dust and dirt particles.
 About once a month you can lightly damp mop using a non-alkaline, non wax hardwood floor cleaner.

-5. Pet-Friendly – Bamboo is much more resistant to pet claws than other hardwood flooring species.
+5. Pet and Kid-Friendly – Bamboo is much more resistant to pet claws than other hardwood flooring species.
 That’s not to say it is completely impervious, but comparatively speaking, it holds up way better.
+Since it’s so hard, it also doesn’t dent nearly as easily as hardwood flooring (if you have kids, you know this matters!).

 The CONS of bamboo flooring

-1. Some Brands Shrink – Shrinkage is oftentimes the result of a rushed manufacturing process and short moisture balancing period.
-As long as you do your research on the brand you’re considering and you choose a reputable supplier, you’ll have an amazingly tough and beautiful floor for life that’s also eco-friendly.
+If you choose the right brand you’ll have an amazingly tough and beautiful floor for life, that’s also eco-friendly.
 Not to mention you’ll save thousands of dollars compared to traditional hardwoods.
-As with anything else, you’ll want to make an informed buying decision – using review sites like Yelp can save you many headaches down the road.
 Knowing what types of bamboo flooring to use is also key, as with any flooring choice.
 The best bamboo flooring brands are usually companies that just specialize in bamboo flooring.

 2. Lack of a Grading System - Unfortunately, there is no independent grading system that is currently being used to categorize the quality of bamboo materials.
-Retailers may post their own “reviews” but those do not reflect an independent assessment.
-This makes it important to find a quality and reputable brand so that you’re sure you’re getting what you pay for.
+Some retailers may post their own “reviews” on their websites but those are usually cherry-picked and do not reflect an independent assessment.

-3. Can Be Re-Sanded, But Not Stained – If you install strand woven bamboo flooring, it’s doubtful you’ll ever need to refinish a strand bamboo floor, because they won’t look dented up like other woods after 10 years.
-While bamboo floors can be refinished, it is difficult to site-stain them.
+3. Can Be Refinished, But Not Stained – If you install strand woven bamboo flooring, it’s doubtful you’ll ever need to refinish it, because they won’t look dented up like other woods after 10 years.
+While bamboo floors can be refinished, it is difficult to stain them a different color on site.
 Therefore once you sand the bamboo down you’ll be left with either the natural (blonde) or carbonized (brown) color of bamboo flooring, and then you’ll be able to apply a clear coat polyurethane.

 THE FIVE TYPES OF BAMBOO FLOORING